OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/offensive-security-intro.md

 The core of "Offensive Security" is breaking into computer systems, exploiting software bugs, and finding loopholes in an application to gain unauthorised access.

-The goal is to understand hacker tactics and imporve system defence.
+The goal is to understand hacker tactics and improve system defence.

 -----

 Task2:

-We use virtual machines to create simulated enviroments.
+We use virtual machines to create simulated environments.

 In this room, there is a fake bank application (FakeBank).

 <img fakebank>

 Once I loaded the bank, I could see information about a bank account.
-Question 2 asked for the bank account number that was in plaintext on the account.
+Question 2 asked for the bank account number that was in plain text on the account.

 -----

 Task3:

-Goal is to hack into FakeBank application and steal money.
+Goal is to hack into the FakeBank application and steal money.
 All I have is a bank account.

 Need to find hidden features in the application.
-To do this, we are using a tool called `dirb`.
+To do this, we are using a tool called `DirB`.

-`dirb` brute-forses urls by taking a list of potential page names and testing to see if they exist.
+`DirB` brute-forces URLs by taking a list of potential page names and testing to see if they exist.

-`dirb` is executed from the computes terminal.
-All you need to do is write `dirb` followed by the URL of the website.
+`DirB` is executed from the computer’s terminal.
+All you need to do is write `DirB` followed by the URL of the website.
 ```
 dirb http://fakebank.thm
 ```